Email FacebookTwitterMenu burgerClose thin

 Tips for Tax Planning

 • If you want to make sure you’ll be as protected as you can be come tax time, you may want to enlist the help of an experienced financial advisor.
 They can help you make a financial plan that fully takes your taxes into consideration.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you’re curious whether you’re on the right path for your tax plan for the current year, consider using SmartAsset’s free income tax calculator.